 At first, that number somewhat disappointed us – how could a product not improve battery life year-on-year?
 But then it dawned on us that now the headphones have speech detection, a new SoC and algorithm, plus new sensors, too.
 The fact that it remained the same in spite of adding a host of new features is actually kind of impressive.

-And though it doesn’t have better battery life this year, the 1000XM4 does stretch things as far as possible thanks to the new auto-on/off and play/pause sensor inside the earcup that can tell when you’ve taken the headphones off.
+Although the Sony WH-1000XM4 don't come with a battery life improvement compared to their predecessors, they do stretch their playback time as far as possible thanks to the new auto-on/off and play/pause sensor inside the earcup that can tell when you’ve taken the headphones off.
 It’s a huge boon to folks who might forget to turn off their headphones at the end of the day only to find that they’re dead 24 hours later.

 The 30 hours should be enough to get you through multiple international flights or a few days to the office, but it’s also good to know that the headphones can be charged in a matter of minutes thanks to fast-charging.
 According to Sony, you can get about five hours of charge from 10 minutes of power and a full charge after about three hours.

-So how does the Sony WH-1000XM4 comapre to the competition?
+So how do the Sony WH-1000XM4 compare to the competition?
 Quite favorably.
 The Bose Noise-Cancelling 700 only clocked in at around 20 hours of battery life with noise cancelling turned on, while the Bowers and Wilkins PX7 matches the Sony at 30.

 Should I buy the Sony WH-1000XM4 Wireless Headphones?